braisdom/ObjectiveSql/README.md

 SQL programming in Java has always been a difficult problem.
 Sometimes it is mixed in Java codess as a string, sometimes it exists in the template language, and when it is encapsulated by Fluent, it cannot be associated with Domain Model also.

-Commonly, there are two ways of SQL programming in Java, CRUD behavior of Domain Model, and the complex querying for analysing.
+Commonly, there are two ways of SQL programming in Java, CRUD behavior of Domain Model, and the complex querying for data analysing base relation.

 The ObjectiveSql is a beta version now, but more features will be comed, and it will get better and better